Abhiroop/Abhiroop.github.io/_posts/2017-3-8-BlockChain-STM.md

 ```

 One of the transaction finally *commits* and successfully writes to the main memory.
-The other transaction before writing to the main memory validates if the original reference has changed and if it has then it rolls back all the changes it has buffered till now.
-This implementation is *lazy* in nature because it buffers all the writes to the main memory before the transaction can finally commit.
-As a result of which IO actions or side effects are not allowed inside the STM Monad.
+The other transaction before writing to the main memory validates if the original reference has changed and if it has, then it rolls back all the changes it has buffered till now and retries. **This implementation is *lazy* in nature because it buffers all the writes to the main memory before the transaction can finally commit.** As a result of which IO actions or side effects are not allowed inside the STM Monad.

 **EXTENDING THE LAZY STM BEHAVIOR TO SOLIDITY**